 This is why ovulation tests will be positive if you’re pregnant.

 There is a small difference between the two hormones, however.
 See those extra N’s and O’s on the image representing hCG?
-(They’re called sites of N-linked and O-linked glycosylation, by the way, but luckily you really don’t need to know that!)
+(They’re called sites of N-linked and O-linked glycosylation, by the way, but fortunately, you really don’t need to remember that!)

 That’s what pregnancy tests are looking for: the tiny part of the structure that’s unique to hCG.
 No matter how much LH there is in your urine, pregnancy tests will not turn positive unless they also find hCG.